 - Adolescents aged 10-17 may be more likely to become infected than children younger than age 10, but adolescents do not appear to be at higher risk of developing severe illness.

 - There are currently a higher proportion of cases among Hispanic/Latino children as compared to non-Hispanic white children.
-In other study, as much 75% of the patients were of Afro-Caribbean descent.
+In other studies, as much 75% of the patients were of Afro-Caribbean descent.
 Care must be taken not to suggest inherent biological susceptibility; the disparities in health outcomes might be a result of poor access to health care due to financial reasons or living accommodations that make physical distancing difficult to do.
 That is, we should always acknowledge accompanying underlying factors that have put individuals at a given risk.

 D. Sequelae after acute infection